AdirB100/K-means-Spectral-Clustering/README.md

-# Software Project - Final Project: K-means Clustering and Matrix Calculations
+# Software Project - Final Project: K-means Clustering
 This is the final project for the course "Project Software" at Tel-Aviv University.

 ## Compiling